McClusky is the county seat of Sheridan County in North Dakota, United States of America.

 McClusky is a quiet, clean and wholesome place to live and work.
 It is also a great place to relax and enjoy the outdoors.

-Fishing is a favorite activity of both locals and visitors.
-Both the McClusky Canal and Hoffer Lake supply a variety of fish: walleye, smallmouth bass, northern pike perch and panfish.
+- Fishing and Boating is a favorite activity of both locals and visitors.
+Both the McClusky Canal and Hoffer Lake supply a variety of fish: walleye, smallmouth bass, northern pike, perch and panfish.

-Bird watching around McClusky is a relaxing and rewarding experience.
+- Bird watching around McClusky is a relaxing and rewarding experience.
 North Dakota is part of the migratory bird flyways, and a large variety of waterfowl and songbirds can be observed.
-We are also home to many nonmigratory birds such a pheasants, hawks and grouse.
+We are also home to many non-migratory birds such as pheasants, hawks and grouse.